plotly/dash-labs/docs/DOCUMENTATION.md

 This example uses `@app.callback` to create components and install callbacks, constructs a fully custom layout, and defines custom callbacks on the components returned by `@app.callback`.
 This is loosely based on the Dash Bootstrap Components example at https://dash-bootstrap-components.opensource.faculty.ai/examples/iris/.

-Notice how custom callbacks are applied to the dropdowns returned by `@dx.callback` to prevent specifying the same feature as both `x` and `y` values.
+Notice how custom callbacks are applied to the dropdowns returned by `@app.callback` to prevent specifying the same feature as both `x` and `y` values.

 [demos/custom_layout_and_callback_integration.py](./demos/custom_layout_and_callback_integration.py)